 It might look like my average diary entry amounts to no more than seven sentences, but in fact I spend an inordinate amount of time writing about my day – around forty-five minutes, usually.

 If nothing big happened, I’ll reflect on a newspaper article or a report I heard on the radio.
 I’m not big on weather writing but have no policy against it.
 Thus when life gets really dull, I’ll just look out the window and describe the color of the sky.
 That will lead to something else, most often: a bird being mean to another bird or the noise a plane makes.Theft By Finding by David Sedaris

-I’ve used this advice many times from when I first started journaling in 2013.
-If I don’t know what to write about, I’ll just look around and write about something that piques my interest.
+I’ve used this advice many times since I first started journaling in 2013.
+If I don’t know what to write about, I’ll look around and write about something that piques my interest.

 While this may not directly produce the most insightful journal entry, it does help get my brain moving.
 Oftentimes, it’s much easier to write down something worthwhile when you already started with something insignificant.

 If you’re ready to start writing, here are 7 journaling ideas that will help you get started.
 You obviously don’t have to pick all of them.
 Instead, try one of these whenever you feel like you don’t know what to write in your journal.

 1. Journal about things that you’re grateful for in your life

 I know, I know.
 Everybody in the world – and their granny – is talking about gratitude.
 Practicing gratitude is supposed to be this lifehack that instantaneously puts a smile on your face.
 Or at least, that’s what all these articles about gratitude will have you believe.

 Here are some things you should know about gratitude:

 - It isn’t a lifehack, and it certainly won’t fix all your problems.